DMOJ/docs/problem.md

 # DMOJ Problem Format

 Each problem is stored in its own directory.
-That directory must contain one file, `init.json`.
+That directory must contain a file named `init.json`.

 ## `init.json`